HarpNetStudios/cardboard/README.md

 ```
 That's it!
 All you have to do now is tell the game your game token.

-Edit `cardboard_unix` script to change `GAME_TOKEN` to your very own HNID Project Crimson Game Token, and run it.
+Edit `cardboard_unix` script to change `GAME_TOKEN` to your very own HNID Project Crimson game token (should be around line 7), and run it.